-AFSC Commander visits Robins: ‘Robins is bridge to future’
+AFSC commander visits Robins: ‘Robins is bridge to future’

 |0

-This work, AFSC Commander visits Robins: ‘Robins is bridge to future’, by SSgt Cole Benjamin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSC commander visits Robins: ‘Robins is bridge to future’, by Kisha Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT